atroxaper/p6-LogP6/README.md

 ## Default logger

-In any way you configured your loggers by the factory methods or configuration file or did not use non of them the `default cliche` will be in the logger system.
+In any way you configured your cliches by the factory routines or configuration file or did not use non of them the `default cliche` will be in the logger library.
 Default cliche corresponds the following configuration:
 `cliche(:name(''), :matcher(/.*/), grooves => (writer(:name('')), filter(:name(''))))`.
 In another words, default cliche has empty string name, matches any trait, has only one groove with empty (uses all defaults) writer with empty string name and with empty (uses all defaults) filter with empty string name.
 It means, by default you do not need to configure nothing at all.
-But you can change the default cliche or default writer and filter by factory methods or in configuration file.
-Note that if `LogP6` module will not find cliche with matcher logger trait satisfies then exception will be thrown.
+But you can change the default cliche or default writer and filter by factory subroutines or in configuration file.
+Note that if `LogP6` library will not find cliche with matcher logger trait satisfies then an exception will be thrown.

 ## Change configuration

-Sometimes you may need to change logger configuration runtime execution.
-It can be simply done by factory methods.
-After calling any factory method all loggers for already used `logger traits` will be recreated and you can get it by `get-logger($trait)` method.
+Sometimes you may need to change logger configuration in runtime execution.
+It can be simply done by factory subroutines.
+After calling any factory subroutine all loggers for already used `logger traits` will be recreated and you can get it by `get-logger($trait)` sub.
 If your already got logger use synchronisation wrapper then the wrapper will sync the logger himself correspond its algorithm.

 Another way of change configuration is using configuration file modification.
 Changes in configuration file will be detected only if you already using any of synchronisation wrapper (in `defaults` or in one of `cliches`).
-After any change detection all already configured configuration will be dropped and created the new for the file.
+After any change detection all already configured configuration will be dropped and created the new from the file.

 # EXAMPLES